dabonzo/monitorpy/README.md

 - SSL certificate validity and expiration checks
 - Mail server connectivity and authentication testing
 - DNS record checking and propagation monitoring
+- Parallel execution for monitoring multiple endpoints simultaneously
+- Batch processing for handling large numbers of checks
 - Plugin-based architecture for extensibility
 - Command-line interface for easy use
 - Detailed logging and reporting